 RiNo (River North Art District)

-No neighborhood in the Mile High City has changed more over the last decade than the River North Art District, referred to by the shorthand “RiNo.”
+Of all the best places to live in Denver, none has changed more over the last decade than the River North Art District, referred to by the shorthand “RiNo.”
 This former industrial area, part of the historic Five Points neighborhood, has recently seen massive development of hip bars, busy nightclubs, trendy restaurants, and boutique shops along Larimer Street.

 It’s definitely the hottest area for nightlife in Denver which, depending upon your perspective, may be a pro or a con.
 RiNo features large streets, art galleries, lots of converted warehouse buildings, and some of the best street art in the Mountain West.